Geauga Lake: 1969–1999: Funtime era

-Corkscrew coaster made its debut in 1978, making Geauga Lake the first amusement park in Ohio and one of the first amusement parks anywhere to have two looping coasters.
-Swimming in the lake continued to be a feature at the park, and in 1983, the park added Boardwalk Shores, which featured a paddleboat marina, a new bath house, a children's swimming pool area and water slides.
-A year later, The Wave, the only authentic tsunami wave pool in the Midwest at the time, opened to rave reviews.
+The Corkscrew coaster made its debut in 1978, making Geauga Lake the first amusement park in Ohio to have two looping coasters.
+Swimming in the lake continued to be popular at the park, so in 1983, the park added Boardwalk Shores, which featured a paddleboat marina, a new bath house, a children's swimming pool area, and water slides.
+A year later, The Wave, the first tsunami wave pool in the Midwest, opened.

-In 1985, Harcourt Brace Jovanovich, owner of SeaWorld, announced their intent to purchase Funtime and combine the two parks, but the deal fell through.
-In 1986, more children's rides were added and themed as Rainbow Island, a children's dry ride area.
-Stingray water slides and the Euroracer Grand Prix rides were added.
+In 1985, Harcourt Brace Jovanovich, owner of SeaWorld, announced his intent to purchase Funtime and combine the two parks, but the deal was never completed.
+In 1986, more children's rides were added to a themed area known as Rainbow Island.
+Stingray water slides and the Euroracer Grand Prix rides were also added.

 In 1988, Geauga Lake celebrated its centennial by introducing the Raging Wolf Bobs, a wooden roller coaster with a hybrid twister/out and back design modeled after the original Bobs roller coaster at Chicago's defunct Riverview Park.
 Two years later, the park re-themed the children's water area as Turtle Beach, which was advertised as the ultimate children's water playground.
 Geauga Lake expanded its midway with The Mirage and the $2.1 million Texas Twister in the early 1990s.

 A corporate deal in 1995 saw Premier Parks acquiring Funtime, giving Geauga Lake a new owner.
 Premier Parks invested $9 million in new rides, including the Mind Eraser, a steel looping shuttle coaster designed by Vekoma, and Grizzly Run, a water rapids ride designed by Intamin.
-These attractions opened in 1996, and the Corkscrew was closed and sold and moved to Dizzee World in Chennai, Tamil Nadu India.
+These attractions opened in 1996, and Corkscrew was closed and sold and moved to Dizzee World in India the same year.
 The next year, the park expanded its water area by 32000 sqft with Hook's Lagoon.
 Several new water slides were also added.
 Mr. Hyde's Nasty Fall, an Intamin first generation freefall ride was also added in 1997.

 In 1998, Premier Parks purchased Six Flags from Time Warner.
-Serial Thriller, later known as Thunderhawk, was added.
-The next year, Americana, Time Warp, and an up-charge attraction Skycoaster were added.
-Premier Parks re-branded Geauga Lake in 2000 as Six Flags Ohio.
+Serial Thriller, an inverted coaster later known as Thunderhawk, was added as well.
+The next year, Americana, Time Warp, and Skycoaster were added.